* United Tech's Sikorsky is only bidder

 * Other possible bidders dropped out last month

-* EADS executive says competition won't evaluate life cycle costs
+* EADS executive says competition won't evaluate life cycle

 By Andrea Shalal-Esa